kwaclaw/KdSoft.EtwListener/EtwEvents.PushAgent/Install.md

 The ETW PushAgent authenticates itself to the AgentManager using a client certificate.
 - The client certificate must be configured to support client authorization.
 - The client certificate presented by the PushAgent will be authorized if the DN contains role=etw-pushagent.
-- If the client certificate does not have the role above, it can be auithorized by being listed in the AuthorizedCommonNames setting of the AgentManager.
+- If the client certificate does not have the role above, it can be authorized by being listed in the AuthorizedCommonNames setting of the AgentManager.

 - If needed, a custom root certificate must be installed.
   - On a Windows client, the optional root certificate must be installed in the "**Local Computer\Trusted Root Certification Authorities**" folder of the local certificate storage.